平特五不中

 The award is open to students at 平特五不中 as well as external students and researchers.听

 Terms: Awards totalling approximately $13,000 (CDN) are typically divided each year among a small number of scholars, whose individual awards depend upon need and duration of visit.
 Funds are typically paid as reimbursement for travel and travel-related expenses.
-Recipients are required to carry out research on neuro and psych history in Montreal during the 2024-25 fiscal year (1 May 2024 - 30 April 2025).
+Recipients are required to carry out research on neuro and psych history in Montreal during the current听fiscal year (1 May 2025 - 30 April 2026).
 May be renewable.

 Requirements: We invite applications from a variety of individuals, including graduate students, scholars and professionals.
 Recipients are requested to submit a report of their work suitable for publication in the Osler Library Newsletter and may be invited to give a brief presentation at the University.